 This of course requires some special chemicals to do so, with the most popular being phosphoric acid based sanitisers like Star San.
 Other chemicals like iodine or bleach can also be used, but remember to avoid scented products (especially when dealing with bleach) to avoid the previously mentioned risk of scents and fragrances remaining on sanitised surfaces and leaching into your future beers.

-When using bleach it's also important to remember to rinse thoroughly afterwards as even unscented bleach can leave a residual coating.
+When using bleach it's also important to remember to rinse thoroughly afterwards as even unscented bleach can leave a residual coating and smell which could be imparted into your next batch of beer if not thoroughly rinsed away.

 What we use, and our recommendation for other homebrewers is to use phosphoric acid based sanitisers.
 There are a couple of things worth mentioning and pointing out though with regards to these products.